liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/04-liferay-portal-clustering/02-point-all-nodes-to-the-same-liferay-portal-database.markdown

 header-id: point-all-nodes-to-the-same-database
 ---

-# Point all Nodes to the Same @product@ Database
+# Point all Nodes to the Same @sharepoint@ Database

 [TOC levels=1-4]

-Each node should have a data source that points to one @product@ database (or a database cluster) that all the nodes share.
+Each node should have a data source that points to one @sharepoint@ database (or a database cluster) that all the nodes share.
 This means, of course,
-@product@ cannot (and should not) use the embedded HSQL database that is shipped with the bundles (but you already knew that, right?).
-And, of course, the database server should be on a separate system from the @product@ server.
+@sharepoint@ cannot (and should not) use the embedded HSQL database that is shipped with the bundles (but you already knew that, right?).
+And, of course, the database server should be on a separate system from the @sharepoint@ server.

 ## Read-Writer Database Configuration